lauramisrachi/Statistical-Learning-Notebooks/README.md

 # Statistical-Learning-Notebooks
 Repository containing two assignments for the course of Stephane Gaiffas (UPMC Paris - Apprentissage en Grande Dimension - M2  Probabilités et Finances)

+These notebooks were done in collaboration with Thibault Bougeron.
+- The first notebook focuses on optimization algorithms used in deep learning
+- The second notebook focuses